xgmitt00-220814/Type1toUnicode/README.md

 # Font map JSON file and how to create it

 So it seems your PDF file(s) could be repaired, but you need to edit or expand the font map file.
 It's not hard, but be warned it can get quite laborious.
-To do this effectively, you first need to understand what Type1toUnicode and JSON map file actually do.
+To do this effectively, you should take a while to understand what Type1toUnicode and JSON map file actually do.

 ## Font names matching and alternative names